 The event is sponsored by MAGIC, which has developed a cohesive series of out-of-class, campus-wide learning conversations for students, faculty, staff, administrators, and the community.

 “MAGIC’s goal for this academic year is to build community beyond awareness,” said Hallpike.
 “Once we better understand the issues plaguing our community, we want to determine what we can do to help in actionable, meaningful ways.”

-During the 2017-2018 academic year, MAGIC examined the complexity of hate through a series of events titled “Targets of Hate,” with experts leading discussion on topics such as the confederate flag and monuments, hate speech and freedom of speech and the 13th Amendment’s impact on the prison pipeline.
+During the 2017-2018 academic year, MAGIC examined the complexity of hate through a series of events titled “Targets of Hate,” with experts leading a discussion on topics such as the confederate flag and monuments, hate speech and freedom of speech, and the 13th Amendment’s impact on the prison pipeline.

 For additional information about the event, please contact Susan Timm, ECC professor of digital technologies and MAGIC co-chair at 847-214-7916 or email@example.com.

 To learn more about Bogucki’s work and “The IF Project,” visit theifproject.com.